A French composer and performer born in Angers.

 Athané has also composed concert works: La Loire, a suite for strings with soprano, oboe, violin and cello solos, first performed by the Instrumental Ensemble of the Val de Loire at La Riche (2004); String Quartet n° 1, first performed by the Prima Vista Quartet in Clermont Ferrand (2008); Sonata for cello and piano n° 1, first performed by Gwendeline Lumaret and Sébastien Joly at the cinema Le Balzac in Paris (2009); Solitudes for soprano and strings, first performed by Lys Nordet and the ensemble Gilles Lefèvre in Chartres (2013); Héritages for strings with soprano, violin and cello solos, first performed at the Festival des Promenades Musicales de Lalouvesc (2017).

-Pierre-André Athané is president of the SNAC (Syndicat National des Auteurs et Compositeurs), a member and former vice-president of the UCMF (Union des Compositeurs de Musiques de Films).
+Pierre-André Athané is honorary president of the SNAC (Syndicat National des Auteurs et Compositeurs), a member and former vice-president of the UCMF (Union des Compositeurs de Musiques de Films).
 He is also one of the founders of the FFACE (Federation of Film and Audiovisual Composers of Europe).